neuresthetics/neuresthetics/README.md

 With a literal steel man defined, the next step was operational:

-> This is when I realized I could pass the "collider" into itself.
+> This is when I realized I could pass the "collider" into itself. grokΛlign was born.

 >There are a multitude of failures between here and spinoza_lab, which can be found in the junkDrawer.

-SteelMenCollider introduced:
+For me, SteelMenCollider introduced:

 - the first procedural collider
 - the first “smash and refine” loop